How the Broad Institute of MIT and Harvard Slashed Its Alert Remediation Time to Seconds With Tines

 Broad’s Defensive Security Operations team was running into scaling issues; trying to protect an enormous ecosystem with just six brains was very challenging.
 They initially deployed Tines’ free Community Edition after their CISO came across our platform while searching for an agile solution.

-The Broad’s Will Hedglon explains how his team vetted Tines and got results fast after automating some of their most time-consuming workflows.
+The Broad’s Associate Director of Information Security, Will Hedglon, explains how his team vetted Tines and got results fast after automating some of their most time-consuming workflows.

 “We realized we needed some type of SOAR platform to ingest security intel, make good decisions, and then take actions based on that intel and those decisions.
 The thing that drew us to Tines is that you just plug APIs into it, and off you go; we aren’t locked into a particular vendor, we don’t have to worry too much about integrating with various platforms.
 If it has an API, we can do cool stuff with it, so that was the big thrust of why we were interested in Tines.
 We played around with it for a few weeks and realized this could be really great.